aljoxo/Arisen/README.md

 ## Installation

-Installing Apotheosis is relatively easy and, if you have Nexus Premium and a LoversLab account, will be a simple waiting game.
+Installing Arisen is relatively easy and, if you have Nexus Premium and a LoversLab account, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).

 ### Pre-Installation

-Prior to installing Apotheosis, please complete the following steps.
+Prior to installing Arisen, please complete the following steps.

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v6 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).